 The Code prohibits a court from taking under advisement certain offenses for which a conviction or civil infraction determination must be reported to the SOS.
 The court may not mask, delay, divert, suspend, or suppress such a conviction or civil infraction determination.
 Upon a conviction or civil infraction determination, it must be reported to the SOS immediately.
-These provisions refer to an offense committed by a person while operating a commercial motor vehicle, or by a person licensed to drive a commercial motor vehicle while operating a noncommercial motor vehicle at the time of the offense.
-Under the bill, these provisions would apply to an offense committed by any person while operating any motor vehicle.
+These provisions previously referred to an offense committed by a person while operating a commercial motor vehicle, or by a person licensed to drive a commercial motor vehicle while operating a noncommercial motor vehicle at the time of the offense.
+Under the bill, these provisions apply to an offense committed by any person while operating any motor vehicle for which a conviction or civil infraction must be reported to the SOS.